 Martin Luther King, Jr. Scholars are awarded a merit scholarship and additional need-based financial assistance, as determined, renewable until completion of the baccalaureate degree, not to exceed four years.
 The Scholars Activities Fund helps to defray the cost of events and activities, including domestic and international travel colloquia.

-King Spirits are NYU sophomores selected on the basis of a distinguished record of academic achievement, leadership and service, reflecting a dedication to furthering the legacy of Dr. Martin Luther King, Jr. King Spirits are appointed for one year, and participate along with the Martin Luther King, Jr. Scholars in Program activities and events, including the scholars seminar, travel colloquia and community service.
+King Spirits are NYU sophomores selected on the basis of a distinguished record of academic achievement, leadership and service, reflecting a dedication to furthering the legacy of Dr. Martin Luther King, Jr. King Spirits are appointed for one year, and, along with Martin Luther King, Jr. Scholars. participate in Program activities and events, including the scholars seminar, travel colloquia, research and community service.